charlesxu27/audio_microservice/README.md

 ## Background

-This microservice connects to a TUI to eneable users to predict noise levels from sound sources to specified receiver locations.
+This microservice connects to a TUI to enable users to predict noise levels from sound sources to specified receiver locations.
 Users can add entries to a library of “noise generators” by either octave-band or overall dBA.
 Users can then add a “source” to a location on the “sound map” and assign it one of the “sound generators” from the library.
 Once a “receiver” is added to the “sound map”, the user will be able to view a 2D representation of the “sound map” which shows relative distances between the elements and the predicted levels at the receivers.

 ## Usage

 This microservice employs RPyC3, a python library faciliating remote prodedure calls, clustering, and distributed-computing.
 It allows the user to execute python code in a different process or machine altogether.
 Here, we have a client which sends data to the server.
 The server generates a 2D string representation of a sound map for the main TUI.

+### Setup

+0. Please clone the repository.
+To run the server, cd into the directory and run `python3 microservice.py` to start the server.
+The test client can by run with `python3 test_client.py`.

 ### Requesting Data